DavidKarelin/chess-engine/README.txt

-This is a strong chess engine written fully in the C programming language
+This is a competent chess engine written in C++